 Durango, Colorado, often considered one of America’s greatest outdoor towns, is home to rugged beauty, wild history, endless adventures, and dozens of epic things to do.

-Within an hour, you can go hike to an alpine lake, summit 14,000′ peaks, stroll along a river, go paddle on a lake, mountain bike a high mountain pass, be climbing sandstone, or biking endless, smooth, sandy trails.
+Within an hour, you can go hike to an alpine lake, summit 14,000′ peaks, stroll along a river, go paddle on a lake, mountain bike a high mountain pass, be climbing sandstone, or be biking endless, smooth, sandy trails.

 Where is Durango, Colorado

-Located in Southwest Colorado in the beautiful San Juan Range, Durango is home to a vibrant history, a tight knit community, and most of all, a variety of outdoor activities.
+Located in Southwest Colorado in the beautiful San Juan Range, Durango is home to a vibrant history, a tight-knit community, and most of all, a variety of outdoor activities.
 Durango has become known as one of the best outdoor towns in America due its unique location at the corner of mountains and high desert.
 Within 15 minutes you can head north and explore high peaks and alpine lakes, you can explore the accessible mountains right around downtown, or you can head west to the deserts of Cortez for smooth mountain biking trails.

-Durango, Colorado is also the formal start to one of America’s most sunning scenic drives, the Million Dollar Highway.
-The Million Dollar Highway runs from north from Durango to Silverton, Ouray, and Ridgeway and the priceless views that can be seen on this drive are quite possibly what gives the highway its name.
+Durango, Colorado is also the formal start to one of America’s most stunning scenic drives, the Million Dollar Highway.
+The Million Dollar Highway runs north from Durango to Silverton, Ouray, and Ridgeway and the priceless views that can be seen on this drive are quite possibly what gives the highway its name.